-Valentine’s Day is approaching and with all the love in the air why not share it with your home, as well as your loved ones?
+Valentine’s Day is here and with all the love in the air why not share it with your home, as well as your loved ones?
 After all, home is where the heart is.

 For most of us our home is one of the biggest investments we’ll make.
-We put so much time and effort into choosing the right sofa, installing the best appliances and the perfect finishing touches to create our ideal home, that we forget about the foundations of a home.
+We put so much time and effort into choosing the right sofa and lighting, installing the best appliances and the perfect finishing touches to create our ideal home, that we forget about the foundations of a home.

 We recently spoke with property maintenance specialists, Valentine Property Services, for their top tips on how to look after your home.